pingcap/docs/tidb-lightning/import-into-vs-tidb-lightning.md

 #### `IMPORT INTO`

-Based on global sort, tens of TiB of source data can be transmitted to multiple TiDB nodes, where the encoded data KV pairs and index KV pairs are transferred to S3 for global sorting before being written to TiKV.
+Based on TiDB Global Sort, tens of TiB of source data can be transmitted to multiple TiDB nodes, where the encoded data KV pairs and index KV pairs are transferred to S3 for global sorting before being written to TiKV.

 Because it is globally sorted, data imported from various TiDB nodes into TiKV does not overlap, allowing it to be ingested directly into the RocksDB's L6 layer.
 This eliminates the need for TiKV to perform compaction operations, resulting in significant improvement in both write performance and stability of TiKV.